A Geometric Theory for Hypergraph Matching: Divisibility barriers with two parts.

 Also, for any $P \in V(D)$, we can write $d^+_D(P) = \binom{d_A(P)}{2} + \binom{d_A(B)}{2}$, where $d_X(P)$ is the number of vertices $x \in X$ such that $P \cup \{x\} \in G$, for $X \in \{A,B\}$.
 Since $d_A(P)+d_B(P)= \delta(G) \ge (3/4-c)n$, by convexity

 So the number of $2$-cycles in $D$ is at least $(9|V(D)|/17-cn^2)|V(D)| - \binom{|V(D)|}{2} \ge bn^4$, as required. \endproof

 Now we consider odd tetrahedra.
-Note that the construction in Proposition~\ref{tetrahedrapackextrex} gives a $3$-graph $G$ on $n$ vertices partitioned into two parts $V_1$ and $V_2 \cup V_3 \cup V_4$, so that $|V_1|$ is an odd number close to $n/4$, and all tetrahedra are even with respect to the bipartition.
-The next lemma shows that the minimum degree condition of Theorem~\ref{tetrapack} is sufficient to prevent any such partition in $G$; this is the only part of the proof of Theorem~\ref{tetrapack} for which the minimum degree bound is tight.
+Recall that the construction in Proposition~\ref{tetrahedrapackextrex} gave a $3$-graph $G$ on $n$ vertices partitioned into two parts $V_1$ and $V_2 \cup V_3 \cup V_4$, so that $|V_1|$ is an odd number close to $n/4$, and all tetrahedra are even with respect to the bipartition.
+The next lemma shows that the minimum degree condition of Theorem~\ref{TETRAPACK} is sufficient to prevent any such partition in $G$.
+That is, for any $k$-graph $G$ which meets the conditions of Theorem~\ref{TETRAPACK}, and any partition of $V(G)$ into two not-too-small parts, there is some tetrahedron in $H$ which intersects each part in an odd number of vertices.
+This is the only part of the proof of Theorem~\ref{TETRAPACK} for which the minimum degree bound is tight.

 \begin{lemma} Suppose $G$ is a $3$-graph on $n$ vertices with $4 \mid n$ and $\delta(G) \ge 3n/4-1$.
 Let $(A,B)$ be a partition of $V(G)$ with $3n/16 < |A| < 5n/16$.
 Then $G$ contains a copy of $K^3_4$ with an odd number of vertices in both parts. \end{lemma}